rjseymour66/shipping-go/README.md

 ### Scale

 You need a way to check that your application is running and healthy.
 You can use a _health check_ endpoint that tells the running platform that the service is working and ready.

+# Code quality enforcement

+Add rules on PRs to protect the source code and require contributors to explain the changes that they are making.
+In your repo, complete the following:
+1. Go to Settings > Branches.
+2. Under **Branch protection rule**, click **Add branch protection rule**.
+3. Select **Require a pull request before merging**.

+## PR template

+You can create a PR template in `./github/PULL_REQUEST_TEMPLATE.md`.